Forecasts of constraining isotropic cosmic birefringence on AliCPT-1: Results

 \subsection{Impact of foregrounds}

-To evaluate the impact of ignoring or mismodeling the foreground $EB$ spectrum, we test on the AliCPT+HFI simulations while fixing $\mathcal{A}=0$ in Eq.~\eqref{eq:llh}.
-We show the measured $\beta$ values in Tab.~\ref{tab:ali-beta-ignfg}, and the bias of parameters for Dataset 4 in Fig.~\ref{fig:ali-hig-rot-nofg}.
+To evaluate the impact of ignoring the foreground $EB$ spectrum, we test on the AliCPT+HFI simulations while fixing $\mathcal{A}=0$ in Eq.~\eqref{eq:llh}.
+We show the bias of measured $\beta$ in Tab.~\ref{tab:ali-beta-ignfg}, and the bias of all parameters for Dataset 4 in Fig.~\ref{fig:ali-hig-rot-nofg}.
 The high bias of the W90 mask (up to $3.5\sigma$) compared to other masks is because of its high amplitude of foregrounds under least masking, leading to a bias of $\gamma_\ell\approx C_\ell^{EB,\rm fg}/2(C_\ell^{EE,\rm fg}-C_\ell^{BB,\rm fg})$ on $\beta$ and $\alpha_i$ \cite{minamiNewExtractionCosmic2020,diego-palazuelosCosmicBirefringencePlanck2022}: $\hat{\beta}=\beta^{\rm true}-\gamma$, $\hat{\alpha}_i=\alpha_i^{\rm true}+\gamma$.
 This indicates that if we know nothing about the foreground $EB$ correlation, the D30$\mu$K mask with the lowest bias is a conservative choice.
 The results also show a clear discrepancy between the low- and high-complexity foregrounds for W90, due to the opposite sign of the $EB$ spectra between the two foreground templates.

 Then we calculate the bias of parameters for Dataset 2 simulations (high-complexity foreground) while using the low-complexity foreground maps as the foreground templates.
 The bias of $\beta$ due to wrong foreground modeling is $0.04^\circ$ ($0.2\sigma$) and $0.35^\circ$ ($2.9\sigma$) for D30$\mu$K and W90 masks, respectively.
+The average of the fitted foreground amplitude $\mathcal{A}$ over simulations is 0.21 and 0.04 for D30$\mu$K and W90 masks, respectively, thus producing similar results to the $\mathcal{A}=0$ case.